Progress MS-26

 vostochny1

-The fourth and final Russian cargo supply mission to the International Space Station, ISS, in 2024, is scheduled to lift off on a Soyuz-2-1a rocket from Baikonur Cosmodrome in Kazakhstan on November 21.
-Two days later, Progress MS-29 cargo ship is expected to deliver around 2.5 tons of supplies to the 72nd expedition aboard the outpost.
+The fourth and final Russian cargo supply mission to the International Space Station, ISS, in 2024, lifted off on a Soyuz-2-1a rocket from Baikonur Cosmodrome in Kazakhstan on November 21.
+Two days later, Progress MS-29 cargo ship delivered around 2.5 tons of supplies to the 72nd expedition aboard the outpost.

 Previous cargo mission: Progress MS-28